 Pulse is not the first time and it won’t be the last.
 Any queer person can tell you that.
 Look up the Upstairs Lounge arson fire in New Orleans where 32 people died.
 Look up the Otherside Lounge bombing in Atlanta where fortunately nobody died.
 Look up violence against LGBT people and you will find a litany of brutal beatings, torture, and killings of people simply because they were queer.
 Harvey Milk, Allen Schindler, Brandon Teena, Matthew Shepard, Billy Jack Gaither, name after name after name, and those lists only include the ones that were somehow considered newsworthy.
 They don’t include my queer Native American friend, Earl Greely, who was beaten to death by a man in Superior, Wisconsin.
 They don’t include the store owner whose bloody body was found in his store on the Capitol Square in Madison.
 They don’t include the still unidentified person whose biologically male body, dressed in women’s clothes, was found stuffed in a chimney on the University of Wisconsin campus in a case that is still unsolved.
-They don’t include the countless nameless faceless gay, lesbian, bisexual, and transgender citizens of the world who are killed every day in this world.
+They don’t include the countless nameless faceless gay, lesbian, bisexual, and transgender citizens of the world who are killed every day.
 Or who are beaten to within inches of dying.
 Or harassed or threatened.

 As a gay man I live with the whisper of violence in my ear.
 I hear it whenever I walk the streets, whenever I gather with my queer brothers and sisters.
 I hear it when I lay in bed at night or when I dare to kiss my life partner in public.
 While I have not yet suffered a physical assault I have been verbally harassed and had my life threatened many times.
 I understand that at any moment I could be attacked or killed just for being who I am.
 This is not to say that others aren’t also possibly in danger in this gun-slinging violence-crazed country, but there is a higher probability of someone in a minority community facing violence.
 According to a recent article LGBT people face a significantly higher risk of violence than other minorities (The Atlantic, June 12, 2016)*.
 This because of who we love.
 That is all.